Starting with Windows 10 Cumulative Update 1904, my notebook started a quite alarming series of BSOD.

 One good source is the ‘Windows Update Catalog’ site.
 From here you can download any content distributed by Windows Update itself.
-One of these contents are latest registered device drivers.
+One of these contents are the latest registered device drivers.

 On this occasion, I discovered that not always WU delivers the latest driver around.
 I suppose that the idea is that if it is running fine, you don’t need to update anything.